 Best Free 2D Animation Software

-First up we have Synfig, a program first released for free in 2005.
-This software is great because beginners can just hit the ground running.
+First up we have Synfig, one of the best animation apps first released for free in 2005.
+This 2D animation software is great because beginners can just hit the ground running.

-TupiTube is a software project focusing on the younger children’s market of animation.
+TupiTube is an easy to use animation software focusing on the younger children’s market of animation.
 This is a much more casual program for animation.
 But sometimes, the more casual the better I say.
 It has great ease of access, with users being able to download it easily and get started making some videos.

-Its versatility is great as well, as it can be seamlessly used between different platforms.
+This free 2D animation software is versatile, as it can be seamlessly used between different platforms.

-Its casualness may rub some more serious-minded animators the wrong way, and that’s why I’m lowering its score a bit.
-But if you have no idea what you’re doing at all, this software can’t steer you wrong.
+Its casualness may rub some more serious-minded animators the wrong way, and that’s why I’m lowering the score of this 2D animation program.
+But if you have no idea what you’re doing at all, this 2D animation software can’t steer you wrong.

-This free program uses a great little design where it gets rid of all the complicated mumbo jumbo that might intimidate animation amateurs.
+Considered one of the best free animation software in the market, Pencil 2D uses a great little design where it gets rid of all the complicated mumbo jumbo that might intimidate animation amateurs.
 Its simple design is simple yet serves a great purpose.

 Opentoonz has a range of cool in-house effects that can be seamlessly used while making your animations.
-Opentoonz allows for extensive editing of the code, too.
+An easy animation software to use, Opentoonz also allows for extensive editing of the code, too.
 So, once you get good enough at animation, you can bend the toons to your whim!
 However, that could be difficult for some users.

-This is entirely a web-based animation program.
+This is entirely a web-based animation software.
 It’s a nifty, free little browser gem.
 It allows you to move scenery around, props, move your characters.

 Animaker is much like PowToon in that you set up a storyboard and animate the characters or props in that scene.
-It’s used by companies like Google, Verizon, and Pepsi.
+It’s used by companies like Google, Verizon, Pepsi and multiple animation companies.

 It’s ideal for ad placement on websites and it’s super easy for beginners to use.
-They make it super-fast an easy to get lost for hours animating.
+In general, animation drawing softwares make it super-fast and easy to get lost for hours animating.

-Plastic Animation Paper is another piece of software that deals heavily with the concept of pencil drawing.
+Plastic Animation Paper is another piece of 2D animation software that deals heavily with the concept of pencil drawing.

 Pencil allows your drawings to come to life.
 It adds a little zest to your creations by allowing you to insert different image layers to your drawing, as well as integrating sound and different cartoon features.

-It reminds me a lot of GIMP and Photoshop, except with the emphasis on the actual drawing.
-Pencil is free to download and is a no brainer for anyone who loves pencil drawing, or who just wants to casually tool around on it.
+It reminds me of a lot of GIMP and Photoshop, except with the emphasis on the actual drawing.
+Pencil is one of the best free animation software on the market, and is a no-brainer for anyone who loves pencil drawing, or who just wants to casually tool around on it.

-Ah, a classic!
+Ah, a classic – and one of the best animation softwares of our generation!
 Back in the day, Adobe Flash ruled the animation world for beginners.
 Users worked day and night on their cartoon series, their fun games, and other media ideas using this program.
 It has a long history, and it has earned its reputation.

 This one was a little gem I dug up, and I’m glad I did.
-Krita is a free program created by a team of passionate artists that wants everyone to be able to have access to advanced art tools.
+Krita is a free and really good animation app for beginners created by a team of passionate artists that wants everyone to be able to have access to advanced art tools.

-You can create a beautiful painting, drawings, and animation scenes using Krita.
-It was actually voted the best painting software of 2019 by TechRadar.
+You can create beautiful paintings, drawings, and animation scenes using Krita.
+It was voted the best animation applications of 2019 by TechRadar.